 The long-term goal is a cohesive understanding of how the brain processes visual information.
 This goal probably won’t be achieved in my lifetime for the human brain, but for the mouse brain it might.

 I come to this work from a foundation in pure visual neuroscience: understanding the visual system as an image processing device.
 See e.g. the symposium I organized in 2005.
 Or watch a 2005 talk delivered at the National Institutes of Health, or at the Mathematical Sciences Research Institute.

-More recent talks include a 2011 talk delivered at Janelia Farm and a 2012 talk delivered at University College London, and a brief 2103 talk delivered at the INCF congress.
+More recent talks include a 2011 talk delivered at Janelia Farm, a 2012 talk delivered at University College London, and a brief 2103 talk delivered at the INCF congress.

 My work is funded by the Wellcome Trust, the European Research Council, and the UK charity Fight for Sight.
 In the past we have also been funded by the Medical Research Council, the National Eye Institute, the McKnight Endowment Fund for Neuroscience, the James S McDonnell Foundation, the Human Frontiers Science Program, and the Swiss National Foundation.

 Occasionally I write brief reviews of recent papers on Faculty of 1000 (requires subscription).
 Also, of possible interest are the reviews that others have written about our work, and my collection of failed Neuron covers.

 In the past I have helped run the Computational and Systems Neuroscience meeting and more recently I have run the 2009 and 2012 workshops on Canonical Neural Computation.
 My thoughts on how to relate neural circuits to behavior are described in a paper titled "From circuits to behavior: a bridge too far?"
 (Nature Neurosci, 2012).
 Click here for PDF.